M Milo

 • Invite and link filtering

-• Bad-word checks and whitelist channels
+• Bad-word checks & whitelists

-Support Layer
+AI Support

-• Per-guild policies and cooldowns
+• Per-guild policies & cooldowns

-• Model allowlists and usage caps
+• Model allowlists & usage caps

 • Context isolation between users